alexyuly/ViewScript/README.md

   step_2
   # etc...
 }

+# Declare an action of an explicitly typed parameter to the given single step:
+parameter: type -> step

 # Declare an action of an explicitly typed parameter to the given steps:
 parameter: type -> {